 Participants are assessed and chosen on a case-by-case basis at the discretion of Paul and Robbin Moulds, who currently work within one of the most multicultural communities in Australia.
-The Pure Collective also takes guidance from Jane Tewson and the team at Igniting Change for inclusion of other students from their affiliated grassroots organisations.
+The Pure Collective also takes guidance from Jane Tewson and the team at Igniting Change for inclusion of other students from their affiliated grassroots organisations

 The hospitality training program will be centered at Gratia Café and Folonomo Restaurant in Surry Hills and Symbol Café in North Sydney, with a dedicated trainer to oversee learning at these venues and educate participants about workplace expectations to help prepare them for employment.

-‘Symbols of Hope’ was designed to provide an avenue for some of the most vulnerable members of our community, refugees and asylum seekers, to allow them to showcase their resilience.
+‘Symbols of Hope’ was designed to provide an avenue for some of the most vulnerable members of our community, refugees and people seeking asylum, to allow them to showcase their resilience.
 Arriving in Australia, after you have already lost your home, country and family, should be the first step in healing.
 Unfortunately, this is not the case for many new arrivals who fall through the support system of the government (or are forcibly stopped from supporting themselves due to government policy).
 The struggles refugees face when trying to build a new life often become a second layer of trauma.
 It is for this reason, that Symbols of Hope exists.

 The scholarships include a hospitality training program, which will prepare students for employment and provides the ability to work and earn an income in hospitality.
 This will allow participants to pursue longer-term career aspirations or further education.
 Participants will also have access to a wide range of additional services offered through the broader Pure Collective community – from work-readiness and financial literacy workshops, to bushwalking and yoga.
 The program also provides housing, basic needs, travel costs, food, uniforms and footwear, along with access to other classes and services.